Pengfei-Cheng/GT-FLECCS/README.md

 # Integrated Design and Operation Model for NGCC-PCC-DAC Retrofit

-This repo contains the optimization model for the NGCC-PCC-DAC retrofit design modeled in `Julia`/`Jump`.
+This repo contains the optimization model for the NGCC-PCC-DAC retrofit design modeled in `Julia/Jump` and `Python/Pyomo`.

 ## Main features
 - co-optimizes the design and operational decisions